Species Minimum Size Possession Limit Possession Season Lake Whitefish

 - Lakes regulated by Type (A-F) are labeled in RED TEXT and the lake appears shaded in dark blue or appears as a blue dot on map

-Please see page 39 of the Fishing Guide for a full explanation of each color-coded stream, river and lake type.
+Please see page 39 of the 2018 Michigan Fishing Guide for a full explanation of each color-coded stream, river and lake type.

 General regulations for lakes not classified by Type:

 Except for lakes in the Michigan-Wisconsin Boundary Waters and Sylvania Wilderness Area, any other inland lake not classified by Type is open for the entire year to the taking of trout with an 8-inch minimum size limit and 5 fish daily possession limit, no more than 3 of which may be 15 inches or greater.
 Artificial lures and all types of natural bait may be used.
-See pages 24-25 for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.
+See pages 24-25 of the 2018 Michigan Fishing Guide for Michigan-Wisconsin Boundary Waters and page 26 for Sylvania Wilderness Area regulations.